Workplace Mediation & Coaching

 Facilitated Discussions

-A facilitated discussion follows a similar structure as mediation however is guided by the facilitator.
+A facilitated discussion follows a similar structure as mediation however is guided by the facilitator and is not protected by confidentiality.

 These discussions can be used for resolving workplace disputes, negotiations and in other matters where an independent facilitator is useful to assist the parties to communicate.